Krachn/PortfolioAlt/doc/user_manual.md

 ![](http://i.imgur.com/alI9klf.png)

-Checking the `Any` radio button and one or more techniques would match and return all blog posts that uses **any** of the selected techniques.
-Similarly, checking the `All` radio button and one or more techniques would match and return all blog posts that uses **all** of the selected techniques.

 These posts may then be sorted by date using the dropdown list and choosing either `Ascending` or `Decending`.

 Additionaly, there is a text search box if you'd rather prefer that.